AdguardTeam/AdguardKnowledgeBase/04.android/01.overview/docs.en.md

 There are two methods of DNS blocking:
 1) some [DNS servers](https://kb.adguard.com/en/general/dns-filtering#dns-servers-1) can block DNS requests to potentially harmful domains;
-2) there is built-in DNS filtering that blocks DNS requests in addition to what the DNS server does.
+2) there is built-in DNS filtering that works right on your device and can block DNS requests, in addition to what's blocked by the selected DNS server.

 [How exactly does DNS filtering work](https://kb.adguard.com/en/general/dns-filtering#how-does-dns-filtering-work)?
 It has a special DNS filter which contains a large list of ad and tracker domains, which it uses in conjunction with User rules to recognize 'bad' requests.
 Every request is checked against this filter, and if there's a hit, instead of forwarding it to the DNS server, it is being rerouted to a 'blackhole'.